Hesperian Health Guides

 All these problems are made worse by:

 Having high blood pressure makes it harder for your heart to work and pump blood, causes damage to other organs, and causes blood sugar levels to be too high.
-Smoking causes high blood pressure and makes having a stroke or heart attack more likely (see Heart Disease, in development).
+Smoking causes high blood pressure and makes having a stroke or heart attack more likely).
 It is important for someone with diabetes to stop smoking and lower her blood pressure.

 But diabetes does not have to lead to these problems.
 By eating healthy foods, getting enough exercise, and reducing stress, you can help keep your blood sugar levels under control.
 Mouth and foot infections are easily prevented by learning a few ways to take care of your feet, teeth, and gums.